China offers Sri Lanka debt moratorium, IMF help still in doubt | Headlines

 It is unclear what debt relief major lenders such as China - the world's largest bilateral lender - and India are willing to make further down the line.
 Western countries such as the United States and multilateral lenders are pressing Beijing to offer debt relief to emerging economies in distress, and have criticised Beijing for slow progress.

 However, news from Zambia on Monday suggests China could be playing a more proactive role.
-Speaking in the capital Lusaka, the head of the International Monetary Fund Kristalina Georgieva said the lender had reached an understanding in principle with China about a debt restructuring strategy.
+Speaking in the capital Lusaka, the head of the International Monetary Fund Kristalina Georgieva said the lender had reached an understanding in principle with China about plans to restructure Zambia's debt.
 China will de facto accept NPV (net present value) reduction on the basis of significant stretching of the maturities and reduction of interest, Georgieva said.

-Sri Lanka's central bank chief P. Nandalal Weerasinghe said on Tuesday the country hoped to complete its debt restructuring in six months.
+Sri Lanka's foreign and finance ministries and China's foreign ministry did not immediately respond to questions from Reuters.
+Sri Lanka's central bank chief P. Nandalal Weerasinghe said on Tuesday that the country hoped for assurances from China and Japan, another major bilateral lender, soon and complete debt restructuring in six months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)